 Along with high participation rates, Club teams have successfully achieved many senior and junior premierships since formation.
 Labrador won all six Gold Coast senior premierships in 1998 including Division 1 Women for the fifth consecutive year.
 In 2003 Labrador won five of the six senior premierships including Division 1 Men and Women and five of the six junior premierships.
 Division 1 Men and Women were premiers in 2006.
 Division 1 Men and Women won the Gold Coast premiership in 2009 and again for the women it was five in a row.

 A Labrador Tigerstix Men’s team was accepted into the Brisbane Hockey League Division 1 competition in 2007, finishing a creditable fifth.
-Since then BHL2 have secured the Premiership once while BHL1 have earned the right to contest the Grand Final three times, finally succeeding to win the cup in 2019.
+Since then BHL2 have secured the Premiership once while BHL1 have earned the right to contest the Grand Final three times, finally succeeding to win the cup in 2019 and again in 2020.

 At Easter 2004, 2005 & 2006 the Club embarked on ambitious projects taking junior teams on overseas tours.
 Club officials escorted an emerging talent squad of Under 18 Girls and Under 16 boys on a nine-day tour of New Zealand North Island, Tasmania and New Zealand South Island respectively.
 The teams had wonderfully successful tours, both competitively and socially.